 Trusted removable media that you can use to transfer the downloaded software to your air-gapped environment.
 Trusted removable media is removable media that is new and previously unused and comes from a reputable or known source.
 Trusted removable media has been scanned and verified that it does not contain any viruses or malware.

 Air-gapped environment with computers and storage that meet the requirements for installing Tableau Server.

 The easiest way to install Tableau Server on a computer in an air-gapped environment is to do so before the computer is placed into the air-gapped environment.
-If that is not possible you’ll need to download the required packages to a trusted computer outside the air gap and transfer them to the air-gapped computer:
+If that’s not possible you’ll need to download the required packages to a trusted computer outside the air gap:

 On a trusted computer outside the air gap with internet access, download the Tableau Server installation package.

-On your air-gapped computer, insert the removable media containing the Tableau Server installation package, and then run the installer.
+On your air-gapped computer, insert the removable media containing the Tableau Server installation package and dependent packages, and then run the installer.